rogerxaic/EventStreams/eventstreams108.md

 {: #disaster_recovery }
 {: faq}

 Currently, it is the responsibility of the user to manage their own {{site.data.keyword.messagehub}} disaster recovery. {{site.data.keyword.messagehub}} data can be replicated between an {{site.data.keyword.messagehub}} instance in one location (region) and another instance in a different location.
 However, the user is responsible for provisioning a remote {{site.data.keyword.messagehub}} instance and managing the replication.

-You can use a tool like Kafka MirrorMaker to replicate data between clusters.
+We suggest a tool like Kafka MirrorMaker to replicate data between clusters.
 For information about how to run MirrorMaker, see
 [{{site.data.keyword.messagehub}} kafka-mirrormaker repository ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/ibm-messaging/event-streams-samples/tree/master/kafka-mirrormaker){:new_window}.

 The user is also responsible for the backup of message payload data.
 Although this data is replicated across multiple Kafka brokers within a cluster, which protects against the majority of failures, this replication does not cover a location-wide failure.

-Topic names are backed up by {{site.data.keyword.messagehub}}.
+Topic names are backed up by {{site.data.keyword.messagehub}}, although it is recommended good practice for users to back up topic names and the configuration data for those topics.

+If you have configured your {{site.data.keyword.messagehub}} instance in a Multi-Zone Region, a regional disaster is very unlikely.
+However, we recommend that users do plan for such circumstances.
+If a user's instance is no longer available because of a disaster (and a remote DR instance is not already set up), the user should consider configuring a new instance in a new region and restoring their topics and data from backup if available.
+Applications can then be pointed at the new instance.